LearningCart/Dynamic-Project-Config/README.md

 ========================================
 This project will allow the large software (C/C++)

-configuration through the means of text configuration file.
+project configuration through the means of text configuration file.

 e.g.,
 Project confugration text file: